-A blue line indicates that recording has been disabled/enabled in Group Configuration (sec-Blue line tion 4.3.2), or by a recording job (section 4.7.9).
-Blue lines are not drawn when the Simulation

-Option is active.
+Blue line A blue line indicates that recording has been disabled/enabled in Group Configuration (section 4.3.2), or by a recording job (section 4.7.10).
+Blue lines are not drawn when the Simulation Option is active.

-Green line A green line appears if there has been a time change as a result of a clock job (section 4.7.5), an SNTP synchronisation or by the operator physically changing the recorder time.
+Green line A green line appears if there has been a time change as a result of a clock job (section 4.7.6), an SNTP synchronisation or by the operator physically changing the recorder time.

-Note: Changes from standard time to daylight saving time and back again are not 'green lined' in this way
+Note: Changes from standard time to daylight saving time and back again are not 'green lined' in this way.